AdobeDocs/adobe-io-events/src/pages/guides/index.md

 # Introduction to Adobe I/O Events Webhooks

 With Adobe I/O Events webhooks, your application can sign up to be notified whenever certain events occur.
-For example, when a user uploads a asset, this action generates an event.
+For example, when a user uploads an asset, this action generates an event.
 With the right webhook in place, your application is instantly notified that this event happened.

 Please refer to the `Adobe Developer Console` documentation on how to [Add Events to a project](http://developer.adobe.com/developer-console/docs/guides/services/services-add-event)